renpy/renpy/sphinx/source/style_properties.rst

     values are:

     ``"unicode"`` (default)
-        Uses the unicode linebreaking algorithm, which is suitable for most languages.
+        Uses the Unicode linebreaking algorithm, which is suitable for most languages.

     ``"japanese-strict"``